 - Reach your arms overhead, palms facing each other.

-- Bend your knees, lowering until your thighs are just about level with the floor (stop sooner if you feel discomfort in your knees or lower back).
-Your knees should be just forward of your heels with your upper body leaning forward slightly.
+- Allow your upper body to lean forward slightly.
 If you were to look in a mirror, the line of your torso and the line of your thighs would approximately create a right angle.

-- Draw your shoulder blades gently toward each other and down, keeping the shoulders away from your ears.
-Lengthen through your tailbone to encourage the lower back to stay long.
+- Draw your shoulder blades gently toward each other and down, keeping shoulders away from your ears.
+Lengthen through your tailbone to encourage your lower back to stay long.

 - Hold the pose for up to 60 seconds, then release.